 You need a new backpack, backpacking tent, rain jacket, boots, or a sleeping bag.
-You’ve read some reviews.
+You’ve read reviews.
 You’ve winnowed your short list to a handful of possible choices—with a significant difference in prices.
 That’s when you struggle with the question that pushes the frugality button in all of us: Why should I spend more?

-In this story, I’ll show you why some gear is more expensive and give you specific advice on buying five big-ticket items: packs, tents, rain jackets, shoes and boots, and sleeping bags.
+This story will explain why some gear is more expensive and give you specific advice on buying five big-ticket items: packs, tents, rain jackets, shoes and boots, and sleeping bags.

 What Makes Some Gear Expensive?